 Every person has access to independent, self-determined and sustainable livelihoods.

 As the Lemonaid & ChariTea Foundation, we support entrepreneurial and income-generating initiatives in regions that currently do not have fair access to the global economic system.
 We work with local organizations that implement projects for positive change and economic independence in their communities.

 The applicant organization must be recognized as a non-profit organization, NPO or NGO in its respective country.
 Ideally, organizations apply directly, without intermediary organizations, as we prefer to fund organizations directly to avoid duplication of expenses.

 2. Project countries.

-Applications will be considered from organizations with projects in the following countries: South Africa, Sri Lanka, Mexico, Paraguay, India, Rwanda and Peru.
-The project countries are fixed and are not flexible.
+Applications will be considered from organizations with projects in the following countries: Sri Lanka.
+The project country is fixed and is not flexible.